ENG-0100: College Writing (3 hours)

 Selected literature in translation from various countries of Europe, Asia, Latin America, and the near East, with a particular focus on the literature of Europe and Russia.
 From 1650 to the end of World War II.
 Replaces: ENG-4720.

 Exploration and creation of creative work across the four major genres: fiction, poetry, drama, nonfiction.
 Emphasis on the basic elements and techniques of each genre.
 Students will engage in critical dissections of published creative works along with work-shopping their own creative work.
 Students will also experience literary events and readings in Chicago.
 All creative work will be critiqued by students and instructor.
 Prerequisite: C or higher in ENG-2000.

 An advanced writing course that emphasizes how theories about genre inform writing practices.
 Teaches students to write successfully and effectively in different genres, such as journal articles, critical reviews, graduate school applications, resume cover letters and blog posts.
 Helps students become flexible and adaptable writers when confronted with different writing situations.
 Prerequisite: C or higher in ENG-1100 and ENG-2000.

 A survey of British literature from the Anglo-Saxon period to the Restoration period.
 Provides students with an introduction to major authors and traces the development of major genres and themes.
 Serves as the first half of a two-part British literature survey.
-Fee: Required.
-Prerequisite: C or higher in ENG-1100 and ENG-2000 or instructor consent.
+Prerequisite: A grade of C or better in ENG-2000.